 If you’re worried about your insurance policy affecting your credit score and you can afford to pay for it upfront, that’s probably the best option.
 However, if you make your monthly payments on time, it shouldn’t cause you any problems when getting future credit.

 Unfortunately, your car insurance and paying your premiums on time won't improve your credit score.

 You could consider paying your car insurance premiums using a credit card and then paying off your credit card bill regularly to improve your credit score.
 Bear in mind that by doing this it could potentially increase your credit utilisation rate, so you should consider this before you use your card.
 However, just paying off your car insurance won’t necessarily improve your score.

 Best practice tips for staying on top of your credit rating

 Here are some top tips to help you keep on top of your credit rating:

-- check your credit score for free and get a copy of your report using Equifax, Experian, TransUnion or Equifax.
-You can get your Equifax report for free using CredAbility.
+- check your credit score for free and get a copy of your report using Experian, TransUnion or Equifax.
+You can get your Equifax report for free using our member-only platform, CredAbility.

 - check your credit report regularly to make sure all your information is up to date and correct